 DUPLICATE TICKETS

-Before you submit a new ticket, it’s always important to review your open tickets to make sure there isn’t already one open with the same issue.
-Creating duplicate tickets will most often delay the process, rather than getting the issue resolved faster.
+Before submitting a new ticket, it’s always important to review your open tickets to ensure there isn’t already one open with the same issue.
+Creating duplicate tickets will most often delay the process rather than getting the issue resolved faster.

 SUBJECT LINE

 Subject lines should be clear, concise, and direct to the point.
-This helps your support agent to move quickly to get you the help you need.
+This helps your support agent move quickly to get you the needed help.
 It reveals the context of your issue.

 Avoid using “HELP!” or “IT’S BROKEN!”.